nuuko Nuuko feather character

 The visual metaphor needed to feel familiar yet fresh, structured yet warm.
 Through extensive exploration, I tested multiple directions before landing on the perfect combination.

-Explorations of metaphors (bookshelf, feather, candles, garden, constellations)
+Explorations of metaphors (bookshelf, feather, candles, garden, constellations) Feature concepts and sketches showing core features brought to life

 Bookshelf/Library